Lamprecht-Tate Formula: Notation and Preliminaries

 \subsection{\textbf{Epsilon factors}}

-For a nontrivial multiplicative character $\chi$ of $F^\times$ and nontrivial additive character $\psi$ of $F$, we have (cf. \cite{RL}, p.
-4)
+For a nontrivial multiplicative character $\chi$ of $F^\times$ and a nontrivial additive character $\psi$ of $F$, we have (cf. \cite{RL}, p.
+5)

-where the Haar measure $dx$ on $F$ is normalized such that the Haar measure $m'$ of $O_F$ is $1$, i.e., $m'(O_F)=1$, and $c\in F^\times$ with valuation $n(\psi)+a(\chi)$.
-To get modified \textbf{summation formula} of epsilon factor from the above integral formula (\ref{label1}), we need the next lemma which can be found in \cite{GGS}.
+where the Haar measure $dx$ of $F$ is normalized so that the normalized Haar measure of $O_F$ is $1$, and $c\in F^\times$ is an element with valuation $n(\psi)+a(\chi)$.
+Due to Tate (cf. p.
+94 of \cite{JT1}), we can modify the above integral formula (\ref{label1}) as follows:

-\begin{lem} Let $F$ be a non-Archimedean local field with $q_F$ as the cardinality of the residue field of $F$.
-Let $\chi$ be a nontrivial character of $F^\times$ with conductor $a(\chi)$.
-Let $\psi$ be an additive character of $F$ with conductor $n(\psi)$.
-We define the integration for an integer $m\in \mathbb{Z}$: